a78738825/ytmerge/README.md

-# 🎬 YouTube Downloader CLI (with Stream Selector & Merger)
+# 🎬 YouTube Downloader CLI (with Stream Selector & Smart Merger)

 A Python-based CLI tool that lets you:

 ✅ Fetch available video & audio streams from a YouTube link
 ✅ Choose the quality you want using `itag` values
-✅ Download both streams
+✅ Download both streams with progress bars
-✅ Merge them into a single `.mp4` file using `ffmpeg`
+✅ Merge them into a `.mp4` or `.webm` file using `ffmpeg` (auto-chosen format)
+✅ Automatically skips re-downloading if files already exist
-✅ Clean up temp files after a successful merge
+✅ Cleans up temp files after a successful merge

 ---